offyotto/Core-Monitor/README.md

 ## Privacy

 Core-Monitor does not require an account.
-Sensor reads stay local to your Mac.

 ## Compatibility